Seasonal Planning for Nepal Travel

 The high mountain areas in Nepal and the classic treks that include high pass crossings are usually too cold in winter.
 The foothills of Nepal, below 13,000 feet (4,000 m), are great in winter.
 It gets cold at night, but the temperatures tend to get quite comfortable during the day, especially when you warm up while hiking.

-Many of the short treks in Nepal are great choices for the winter season.
-Some local experts believe winter is the best time of the year to hike the treks in the lower Solu area south of Everest and the shorter treks near Pokhara.
-The lowlands, including Chitwan and Bardia National Parks, have moderate temperatures and are absolutely gorgeous in winter.
+Many of the short trails in Nepal are excellent choices for the winter season.
+Some local experts believe winter is the best time to hike the treks in the lower Solu area south of Everest and the shorter treks near Pokhara.
+The lowlands, including Chitwan and Bardia national parks, have moderate temperatures and are gorgeous in winter.

 Tips for Visiting Nepal During Winter